Nosferatu (2024 film): Home media

 The film was released on digital platforms on January 21, 2025.
 An extended version was also released on 4K Ultra HD Blu-ray, Blu-ray, and DVD on February 18, 2025, by Studio Distribution Services.
+The extension apparently amounts to about 4 minutes of footage.
+It primarily provides a fuller explanation of supernatural events and Romanian folklore, relevant to the story.

 Reception

 Box office

-Nosferatu grossed $95.6 million in the United States and Canada, and $86.6 million in other territories, for a worldwide gross of $181.3 million.
+Nosferatu grossed $95.6 million in the United States and Canada, and $86.2 million in other territories, for a worldwide gross of $182 million.
 It became Focus Features' second highest-grossing domestic release and third highest-worldwide, and Deadline Hollywood calculated the film made a net profit of $70 million.

 In the United States and Canada, Nosferatu was released alongside A Complete Unknown, Babygirl, and The Fire Inside and was originally projected to gross around $25 million from 2,992 theaters in its five-day opening weekend.
 After making $11.55 million on its first day and $7.6 million on its second, estimates were raised to $42 million.
 It went on to debut to $21.7 million in its opening weekend (and a total of $40.8 million over the five days), finishing in third behind Sonic the Hedgehog 3 and Mufasa: The Lion King.
 In its second weekend, the film made $13.1 million, finishing third again.
 It made a respective $6.9 million and $4.1 million in its third and fourth weekends, dropping out of the box office top ten in its fifth after adding $2 million.